waku-org/docs.waku.org/docs/guides/js-waku/light-send-receive.md

 ```

 :::info
-When the `defaultBootstrap` flag is set to `true`, your node will be bootstrapped using [DNS Discovery](/overview/concepts/dns-discovery).
-The node does not connect to any remote peer or bootstrap node if omitted.
+When the `defaultBootstrap` option is set to `true`, your node will be bootstrapped using the [default bootstrap method](/guides/js-waku/configure-discovery#default-bootstrap-method).
+Have a look at the [Bootstrap Nodes and Discover Peers](/guides/js-waku/configure-discovery) guide to learn more methods to bootstrap nodes.
 :::

 ## Connect to Remote Peers